USRSE/usrse24/pages/attend/health.md

 ---
 layout: page
-title: Attend
+title: COVID Policy
 description:
 menubar: attend
-permalink: attend/
+permalink: attend/health/
 set_last_modified: true
 ---

-## COVID Policy

 The conference organizers reserve the right to require attendees to wear masks for the safety and health of all conference attendees.
 The Centers for Disease